 BARN’s temporary facility in Rolling Bay on Bainbridge Island is alive with activity.
 On a recent Sunday, weavers were at work on the floor looms, while woodworkers crafted cedar benches in the Woodshop as part of a public service project for the Island’s Japanese-American Exclusion Memorial.
-Students watched carefully as the instructor demonstrated a new technique as part of a class on advanced jewelry-making techniques was underway as newcomers to BARN toured BARN as part of the regular Sunday afternoon Open House.
+Students watched carefully as the instructor demonstrated a new technique as part of a class on advanced jewelry-making.

 The future home of BARN (Bainbridge Artisan Resource Network) is under construction!
 You can be part of this exciting community, and help to create a new regional non-profit center for hands-on learning and craftsmanship.

 BARN has already made so much possible for so many.
 The owners of a small Island business joined BARN and used the woodshop to craft handmade wooden beverage taps.
 An Island woman who had never made a piece of jewelry now has a successful jewelry business.
 A local scout group made Pinewood Derby cars under the careful supervision of BARN woodworkers.

 Find out how BARN can add craft and invention to your life.
 Take a class, take a tour, or come to share your knowledge with others.
 Your donation to the BARNraising fund will help to create a unique place where well- equipped studios invite exploration and innovation.
 A welcoming place for innovative and intergenerational learning, creativity and community service.
 A place to be inspired!